mattermost/mmctl/docs/mmctl_export_download.rst

 ::

   -h, --help              help for download
-      --num_retries int   Number of retries to do to resume a download. (default 5) --resume            Set to true to resume an export download.
+      --num-retries int   Number of retries to do to resume a download. (default 5)

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~